wp-plugins/flyzoo/readme.txt

 Probably pages are being cached.
 Please try to:

 - refresh your browser's cache
-- if you are using a caching plugin, please force a refresh, this should fix the issue.
+- if you are using a caching plugin, force a refresh: this should fix the issue.

 Otherwise, please check that you haven't embedded the chat script into some .php file - like footer.php for instance.

 = Can I suggest a feature?  =

-Sure, feel free to contact us to leave a feedback!
+Sure, feel free to contact us!

 == Changelog ==

-06.28.2915
+06.29.2015

 - New: Customizable chat bubble colors
 - New: Option to show only users with the same role